How to Pay for Your Term Life Insurance Policy

 It’s all about you.
 We want to help you make the right life insurance coverage choices.

 Advertiser Disclosure: We strive to help you make confident life insurance decisions.
 Comparison shopping should be easy.
 We partner with top life insurance providers.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance-related.
 We update our site regularly, and all content is reviewed by life insurance experts.

-Nobody likes paying for term life insurance — or any type of insurance for that matter.
+Nobody likes paying for term life insurance — or any kind of insurance for that matter.
 We all want to see something of value in return for our hard-earned money.
 Some forms of insurance show their value more regularly.
 Think medical insurance, for example.
 But with term life insurance there’s only one way to realize the value and get the benefit.
 Yeah, that’s the one.

 Since none of us want to leave our loved ones unprotected, we’ll need to pay for a life insurance policy at some point.
 When that time comes for you, you’ll need to decide how to pay for your policy.
-Choose wisely and you can save yourself some money.
+Choose wisely, and you can save yourself some money.
 Here’s how to do it.

 Premium Payment Modes

 When you apply for a life insurance policy, you’ll be asked to select the “premium mode” you prefer.
 “Premium” in this sense just means the cost of the policy.
 Insurance companies often like to use complicated words (premium) when easier ones (cost) will do just fine.
 The “mode” is simply the frequency of premium payments, with the options being annual, semi-annual, quarterly, and monthly.